gtag('config', 'UA-143572265-1');

 • Heel Pain – this may be an ache or a sharp pain, which feels worse when you’ve been active or put pressure on it.

-When To Rest the Achilles Tendon
+When To Rest the Achilles tendonitis

 If you rest it, it will start to lose some of its strength and fitness over time.
-This means that you can actually weaken your tendon further if you rest your Achilles tendon completely and try to avoid using it most of the time.
+This means that you can actually weaken your tendon further if you rest your Achilles tendonitis completely and try to avoid using it most of the time.

-When To Strengthen the Achilles Tendon
+When To Strengthen the Achilles Tendonitis

 After a successful stretching regime, strengthening should often be introduced.

-Stretching should be avoided during early stages of Achilles tendon rupture, however in the case of Achilles tendinopathy, stretching is encouraged.
+Stretching should be avoided during early stages of Achilles tendonitis rupture, however in the case of Achilles tendinopathy, stretching is encouraged.
 The goal of stretching is to prevent problems due to adhesions, shortening, or improper healing in the tendon.

 The best type of strengthening in the initial stages of Achilles tendinopathy in my opinion, is isometric strengthening.
 Isometric strengthening involves holding the muscle under a sustained tension with minimal movement.
 An example of this type of strengthening exercise is the calf raise hold.